OpenSTL/StrategicPlan2015/DraftPlan.md

 ##Group Description
-This is who we are as a group.
+OpenDataSTL is a group is for champions, advocates, innovators, and practitioners of open data, open government, and civic technology in the Saint Louis region.
+There are roles for developers, designers, technologists, journalists, bureaucrats, policy wonks, and anyone else who wants to contribute to the policy implementation, software development, advocacy, and just plain hard work of advancing the state of open data and civic technology in Saint Louis.
+OpenDataSTL grew out of the June 2013 Random Hacks of Kindness STL, which was part of the 2013 National Day of Civic Hacking Event.
+Civic hacks and open data planning are regular activities of this group.
+In June 2014, OpenDataSTL became the local Saint Louis Code for America brigade.
 ##Core Leadership Team
 Captains: Brett Lord-Castillo, Eleanor Tutt
 Storyteller: Erin Richey
 Community Organizer: *Vacant*
 Delivery Lead: Jon Leek
-Municipal Partner: City Of St Louis, St Louis County
+Municipal Partners: City Of St Louis, St Louis County
+Community (non-profit) Partners: Rise Community Development, St. Louis Public Library, many others in the works!

 ##Goals for 2015
 What does your Brigade want to get done this year?
 If you’re seeking support as an Official Brigade Chapter, your strategy needs to map to one or more of the Code for America Principles for 21st Century Governments.
 http://www.codeforamerica.org/governments/principles/
 ##Strategy & Tactics

 What strategy and tactics will you use to execute on your goals for the year?
 A timeline can be a useful way to demonstrate this.
 ##Outcomes
 What are the outcomes you’ll see if you’re successful?

 ##Draft Budget

 For 2015, Code for America anticipates it can offer Official Brigade Chapters a budget of $5,500 in support. **Note: this amount will be pro-rated throughout the year based on when a group joins.**

 Please draft a budget for how your group will spend this $5,500.
 The budget should map to the goals in your strategic plan.

 Areas where Brigades often spend money include: